Cleber-Severo/Coffe-api-challenge/Readme.md

 ## Introduction <br>
 ### Hello, thank you for taking a look on this project.

 ### It is a challenge with the idea of reading the coffee API data with cold and hot coffees and displaying the basic info on cards that can be clicked to get full information.
-It is possible to filter the coffees by cold and hot and search thjem by title on the inputfield on the top of the screen<br>This is a updated version with more features and you can access it by the [link](https://cleber-severo.github.io/Coffe-api-challenge/)
+It is possible to filter the coffees by cold and hot and search thjem by title on the inputfield on the top of the screen

+### This is a updated version with more features and you can access it by the [link](https://cleber-severo.github.io/Coffe-api-challenge/)

 ### The project has been made with HTML, CSS, JavaScript and Tailwind, having the best practices looking for perfomrmace, good styling and responsive design.